oils-for-unix/blog-code/catbrain/README.md

 - YSH for the { } syntax
 - Tcl - shell + Lisp
   - also has [] and {} evaluation model
+- jq
-- jq - because it has  an implicit "this" or satck
+  - because it has  an implicit "this" or satck
+  - it has not variables!  (jq has variables, but you do most things without them)
 - Forth because it has a stack
 - Brainfuck - do we still need this?

+Comparisons:

+- Forth: catbrain has a stack, but it's block-structured like ALGOL
+- Shell: looks similar - based on "words", but it has a stack like forth
+- YSH: has block args, but uses them for EVRYTHING, including control flow
+- Tcl: it's based more on arrays of strings rather than strings
+- jq: it's command-based, rather than expression based (and doesn't have cross product / "PEG semantics")
+- brainfuck: it's also minimal, with a "basic input and output" model `. ,`
+  - but catbrain programs are not "obfuscated"
+  - it's designed to be very readable, within the constraints model

 ## Runtimes